jehadsobohai/AI-Evaluation-Framework/README.md

 ---

-# Framework Components
+## Framework Components

-## Methodology

-Defines the evaluation process, workflow, scoring methodology, and decision rules.
+**Methodology** — Defines the evaluation process, workflow, scoring methodology, and decision rules.

----

-## Rubrics

-Contains standardized evaluation rubrics for each supported domain.
+**Rubrics** — Standardized evaluation rubrics for each supported domain.

----

-## Templates

-Provides reusable templates for evaluation reports and framework documents.
+**Templates** — Reusable templates for evaluation reports and other framework documents.

----

-## Benchmarks

-Contains standardized benchmark packages.
+**Benchmarks** — Standardized benchmark packages.
 Each benchmark includes:

 - README
-- metadata.yml
+- `metadata.yml`
 - prompt
 - responses
 - evaluation report

-A benchmark template is also included for creating new benchmarks.
+A benchmark template is included for creating new benchmarks.

+**Documentation** — Project documentation, specifications, and supporting materials.

+**Examples** — Illustrative examples demonstrating how to apply the framework.

+**Sample Reports** — Completed evaluation reports generated using the framework.

 ---

-## Documentation

-Project documentation, specifications, and supporting materials.

----

-## Examples

-Illustrative examples demonstrating how to apply the framework.

----

-## Sample Reports

-Completed evaluation reports generated using the framework.

----

-# Supported Evaluation Domains
+## Supported Evaluation Domains

 The framework currently supports evaluation across seven domains: